 Duplicate your Bezier outline layer (⇧⌘D).
 Go ahead and hide your original 'Outline' layer by clicking the visibility icon to the left of it in the layers list to make your work clearer.
-On the 'Copy of Outline' layer, select your shape and decrease the stroke to 0.
+On your top layer, select your shape and decrease the stroke to 0.
 Add a bright red fill by checking the 'fill' box in the inspector palette.
 Choose a red color in the fill color well in the tools palette

-While still on the 'Copy of outline' layer, click on the 'fx' at the bottom of the layers list and add the following filters:
+While still on the red jagged edge layer, click on the 'fx' at the bottom of the layers list and add the following filters:

-Then, click on the original 'Outline' layer.
+Then, click on the original black jagged edge layer.
 Click the visibility icon again in the 'Outline' layer to have it re-appear.
 Click on the 'fx' and add the following filter:

-Move the 'outline' and 'copy of outline' layers below the 'POW!' layer.
+Move both of the jagged edge outline layers below the 'POW!' layer.
 Click on the 'POW!' layer and using the move tool, re-center it if necessary over the outline layers.